 Transitional Housing.
-(Use Type) A dwelling unit or building used for temporary housing for up to 24 months that is exclusively designated and targeted for recently homeless persons.
-Transitional housing differs from an "emergency shelter" in that it includes self-sufficiency development services, with the ultimate goal of moving recently homeless persons to permanent housing as quickly as possible (U.S. Department of Housing and Urban Development, HSC 50801).
+(Use Type) Housing with supportive services for up to 24 months that is exclusively designated and targeted for recently homeless persons.
+Transitional housing includes self-sufficiency development services, with the ultimate goal of moving recently homeless persons to permanent housing as quickly as possible, and limits rents and service fees to an ability-to-pay formula reasonably consistent with the United States Department of Housing and Urban Development's requirements for subsidized housing for low-income persons.
+Rents and service fees paid for transitional housing may be reserved, in whole or in part, to assist residents in moving to permanent housing.
+(U.S. Department of Housing and Urban Development, Health and Safety Code Section 50801).

 Trellis.
-See "Structure".
+See "Structure"

 Use, Accessory.
-See "Accessory Structures and Uses".
+See "Accessory Structures and Uses"

 Vacation Home Rental.
-(Use Type) See "Lodging Facilities".
+(Use Type) See "Lodging Facilities"

 Value-Added.
-See "Agriculture, Value-Added Product".
+See "Agriculture, Value-Added Product"